lwriedt/lwriedt.github.io/AI.md

 As of today, we do not have any true AGI beings.
 The opinions of when that may happen range from never to the near future.
 Most agree, however, that if an AGI is ever born, it will have paramount implicaions for life on earth.

 ## Machine Learning

 ![Machine Learning](AI_Definition-MachineLearning.jpg)

 One of the key features of AI systems is that the systems are *trained* and not *programmed*.

-Most computer programs in today's IT systems are using a *determanistic^* programming model.
+Most computer programs in today's IT systems are using a *determanistic* programming model.
 This model is designed to execute fixed rules and will always deliver the same response to the same input.
 The IT programmer has decided what kind of input, the system can deal with, and what output it will generate.

 Determanistic programming is for example "IF A, THEN B, OR ELSE C".

 Machine Learning, on the other hand, is *probabilistic*.
-It idenfities a situation and responds based on statistical weighting, not using any fixed rules.
+It idenfities a known or unknown situation and responds based on statistical weighting, not using any fixed rules.

+Probabilistic programming is for example "If the chance of this scan shows cancer is 0.95 (where 0 is absolutely not and 1 is absolutely for sure), then move paitent to next treatment stage".

 A Machine Learning system is *trained*, not *programmed*.
 This requires large amounts of representitive training data, and data for verification afterwards that the training results in the desired behaviour.